 This was the punishment in England for treason.
 The man was drawn on a hurdle pulled by a horse to the place of execution.
 He was hanged (strangled by being suspended by a rope) but when he was still alive and sometimes conscious he was cut down.
 The executioner cut open his stomach and 'drew out' his entrails.
 Finally the man was beheaded and his body was cut into quarters.

 After 1814 the full sentence was no longer carried out.
 Instead the man was hanged until he was dead and then beheaded.
 He was not disemboweled.
 The last case was in 1820.
 However hanging, drawing and quartering was not formally abolished until 1870.

 Prisoners could be sentenced to hard physical work as well as imprisonment.
 However hard labor was abolished in Britain in 1948.

 This was an old military punishment.
 The prisoner was made to sit on a wooden 'horse' with his legs either side and his arms tied behind his back.
 Weights were tied to his legs.

-Before 1776 prisoners were sometimes transported to the North American colonies.
+Before 1776 prisoners from Britain were sometimes transported to the North American colonies.
 However in that year the colonies rebelled so the British government began to use old ships as prisons.
 They were called hulks.
 From 1787 prisoners were transported to Australia but prisoners were often held on hulks before they were transported.
 During the Napoleonic Wars French prisoners of war were also held on hulks.
 Hulks were abolished in 1857.